cdifan/cdichips/mc6805ikat.md

 1B | ICR | Interrupt control register
 1D | YCR | Y control register [sic]

+Note: Ports A-D as documented here are not the MC68HC05 ports of the same name.

 ## Concept of operation

 Each port accepts a number of command messages and can return a number of